greenpeace/eclean/README.md

 ### 3 - Results

+**VERY IMPORTANT!!!** - **Think** carefully on the implications of deleting information from EN. **Consult** with your colleagues in your office and the community.
+Always keep at least one **backup** and triple-check everything.
+Deleting email addresses will affect your number of signups.

-The script will generate csv files on the current folder with filenames prefixed by `eclean_`.
+This script will generate csv files on the current folder with filenames prefixed by `eclean_`.

 Inspect this files and, if all is OK, add `-delete` to your command to obtain files with the email addresses only (one per line).
 To delete the records upload its email addresses in *Supporter Data &gt; Delete Supporters*.